flavell-lab/WormWideWeb/README.md

 - `api/data/datasets/`: for the dataset table. contains metadata (paper, name, length, number of neurons, etc.) for all neural datasets.
 - `api/data/find_neuron/`: neuron-dataset match info for the find neuron feature.

+## Environmental variables and secret keys
+Env variables:
+- `DJ_DEBUG`: `0` or `1`.
+Must be set to `0` for deployment.
+- `DJ_ALLOWED_HOSTS`: `localhost` should be included for local development. space separated. e.g. `127.0.0.1 .run.app wormwideweb.org`
+- `DJ_USE_REDIS`: `0` or `1`.
+Set it to `0` for local development (fallback to local memory caching).
+- `DJ_REDIS_URI`: Redis instance URI e.g. `redis://x.x.x.x:6379`

+Secret keys (KEEP THESE SECRET):
+Be careful not to print these or write into a file in the deployment image.
+On GCP, the secrets are managed by GCP Secret Manager, so there's no need to bake them into the image.
+- `DJ_SECRET_KEY`:  your secret key.
+- `DJ_SECRET_KEY_BACKUP`: secret key backup for rotating (no need to set for development).

+## Local development
+For local testing and development, first set the following environmental variables:
+- `DJ_DEBUG`: `1`
+- `DJ_ALLOWED_HOSTS`: `localhost`
+- `DJ_USE_REDIS`: `1`.
+- `DJ_SECRET_KEY`: use a random secret key that's not your deployment key.

+Then run `src/populate_db.sh`.
+You only need to run this once for your local copy as long as you have the database file.
+On Apple M2, this takes about a minute.
+If the scripts finishes without any error, you can run `python manage.py runserver`.
+This is recommened for development as you can immediately preview the code you write.

+For deployment testing, building a docker image with the supplied `docker-compose.yml` is recommended.
+Run `docker compose build` and then `docker compose run -d`.

 ## initial_data
 All connectome datasets, GCaMP/behavior datasets, and various configurations are placed in the directory named `initial_data` located in the same directory as `src`.